monktastic/blog/pages/redux/intro.md

 ---

-The world [*feels* mundane](mundane.html) because you take it far more literally than you ought to.
-We're going to challenge those beliefs in ways you're not used to, so strap in.
+The world [feels mundane](mundane.html) because you take it far more literally than you ought to.

+If you could perceive the sense in which **this** is the *first* (and possibly *only*) moment of existence, you would be overcome by heartbreaking beauty and dazzling glory literally beyond your wildest imagination.
+It is beyond your imagination because you have chosen to sit boxed in by your views.

+The closest you can now get is to imagine it's about "being in the now" or some similarly watered-down concept.
+But even if you accept the radical notion that "it's always now," you are imagining that "now" is an instant that sits between a future and past.
+In that case, *this* clearly isn't the first or only moment.
+To actually see what the Buddha is pointing to, you have to transcend that entire conceptual structure.

+You may discover that it's very hard to transcend.
+Even before attempting it, you will think "I may transcend *my concept* of time, but obviously the *real* time will keep operating."
+This is a bit like "sure, I could stop *believing* in Santa Claus, but obviously he'll keep working."

+---

 [We cannot say it is "likely" that the past really happened](past.html).
 Similarly, it is not "unlikely" that it all popped into existence just now.